Amena Khan: L'Oréal partnership

 Other political outlets have also spoken up about the complexity of this issue.
 The Intercept interviewed a political fashion blogger and activist named Hoda Katebi about Khan stepping down from the L'Oréal partnership and she said: "Brands want the face, but they don’t want the complex politics or the identity or the voice behind it...
 Once a Muslim woman asserts her agency, they’ll strip that away.”
 Backing up her comments, writer of the same Intercept article, Rashmee Kumar, explained that brands are trying to tap into a billion dollar Muslim consumer market by "positioning themselves as socially conscious havens for Muslims" except they are "operating on a profit motive rather than a moral imperative."

-However no matter how complex the issue may be, journalist Toi Staff, wrote that calling Israel an "illegal, sinister" state and that "Insha’Allah (God willing), defeat also awaits the former; it’s only a matter of time,” as Amena Khan has, will always be antisemitic and should never be excused.
+However, no matter how complex the issue may be, some journalists of opposing views, such as Toi Staff, claim that calling Israel an "illegal, sinister" state and that "Insha’Allah (God willing), defeat also awaits the former; it’s only a matter of time,” as Amena Khan has, will always be antisemitic and should never be excused.